cosmos/stargate-launch/week5.md

 # Stargate Week 5 August 7th

 ## Executive Summary
-The release of Tendermint 34.rc1 advances Stargate private testnet preparation.
-Integration partnre Lunie is excited to help launch their testnet.
+The release of Tendermint 34.rc2 advances Stargate private testnet preparation.
+Marko is making rapid progress integrating the latest Tendermint with the cosmos SDK.
+The Block endpoint in the legacy api is one of the big missing pieces in our Amino audit.
+With this integration happening, the Iqlusion team can tie up this issue as well.

+The transaction generation endpoints have all been migrated to use Protobuf internally.
+We are now able to test for API breakage for wallets and the Ledger app and will be adding this to the audit report.

+We are putting our effort into completeing a port of Gaia to the SDK master for a testnet with Lunie.

 ## Key Activities